Its3rr0rsWRLD/Matlab-Crap/README.md

 ---

 That's the breakdown of the MATLAB scripts for your homework.
-To use them, save each code block as the mentioned filename (or if your lazy like me, [click me](https://github.com/ThatError404/Matlab-Crap/) for an easier way) and run them in MATLAB.
+To use them, save each code block as the mentioned filename for an easier way) and run them in MATLAB.
 Make sure both files and `MATLAB_HW1_P3.m` are in the same directory when you run them.